-Please speak to your Farming in Protected Landscape officer for advice on payment rates and intervention rates.
+Please speak to your Protected Landscape Farming in Protected Landscapes officer for advice on payment rates and intervention rates.
 You may have different payment and intervention rates for the different activities that make up your project.

 You may also want to be paid to do the work yourself rather than through a contractor.
-This is possible providing it is appropriate for the project and represents a reasonable rate for the job, benchmarked against known costs locally or standard costs.
+This is possible providing it represents a reasonable rate for the job, benchmarked against known costs locally or standard costs.